Between the Buried and Me

-Between the Buried and Me, often abbreviated as BTBAM, is an American progressive metal band from Raleigh, North Carolina.
-Formed in 2000, the band consists of Tommy Giles Rogers Jr. (lead vocals, keyboards), Paul Waggoner (lead guitar, backing vocals), Dustie Waring (rhythm guitar, lead guitar), Dan Briggs (bass, keyboards), and Blake Richardson (drums).
+Between the Buried and Me, often abbreviated as BTBAM, is an American progressive metalcore band from Raleigh, North Carolina.
+Formed in 2000, the band consists of Tommy Giles Rogers Jr. (lead vocals, keyboards), Paul Waggoner (guitar, backing vocals), Dan Briggs (bass, keyboards), and Blake Richardson (drums).

 Their debut eponymous album was released through Lifeforce Records in 2002, shifting to Victory Records for subsequent releases until their signing to Metal Blade in 2011, where Between the Buried and Me released their first extended play, The Parallax: Hypersleep Dialogues that year, and its full-length follow-up The Parallax II: Future Sequence the following year.
-Their seventh studio album, Coma Ecliptic, was released in July 2015.
-Their eighth album Automata I was released in March 2018, and their ninth album, Automata II, was released in July 2018.
-Their tenth album, Colors II (a follow up to 2007's Colors), was released in August 2021.
+Their seventh studio album, Coma Ecliptic, was released in July 2015, and their eighth and ninth albums, Automata I and II, were released in 2018.
+Their tenth album, Colors II (a follow-up to 2007's Colors), was released in August 2021, and their eleventh studio album, The Blue Nowhere, was released in September 2025.

 History

 Formation and eponymous album (2000–2002)

-The band was formed in 2000 in Raleigh, North Carolina after the demise of the metalcore bands From Here On and Prayer for Cleansing, of which Rogers, Waggoner, and Goodyear were members.
+The band was formed in 2000, in Raleigh, North Carolina after the demise of the metalcore bands From Here On and Prayer for Cleansing, of which Rogers, Waggoner, and Goodyear were members.
 Nick Fletcher and Jason King subsequently joined on guitar and bass respectively.
 The name "Between the Buried and Me" was chosen after a section of lyrics in the Counting Crows song "Ghost Train".

 Between the Buried and Me's first release was a demo containing three songs, all of which were re-recorded for the band's self-titled debut album, released through Lifeforce Records in 2002.
 The song "Aspirations" became the band's first music video.
 The album was not initially successful but did manage to catch the attention of Victory Records, to which they later signed.
 Victory reissued the album in 2004 as an enhanced CD.
 The band toured in support of their first album with Canadian metalcore group The End.